S

 • Place all of the pieces back onto the foil-lined sheet, and bake for 15-20 minutes, or until fully golden brown and crispy around the edges.

 • Let cool before handling.
-Serve within a few hours of baking for best taste.
+Serve while still warm for the best results.

-Just like that, you have some delicious spinach feta phyllo rolls – the most difficult part is not eating them all before your guests arrive. 😉
+I hope you love these delicious and easy spinach feta phyllo rolls—the most difficult part is not eating them all before your guests arrive.

 Don’t forget to find me on Instagram so we can keep in touch, and be sure to tag me in any photos you post of your tasty appetizer!
 I love to see your works of culinary art.

-If you’re in the mood for more tasty spinach treats, check out my delicious spinach and mushroom quiche recipe!
-(Or, at least check the link to pin it for later!)
+If you’re in the mood for more tasty spinach treats, check out my delicious spinach and mushroom quiche recipe—it makes the best brunch.
+(Or, save the link and pin it for later!)

-And, enter your email below to receive notification of my next blog post like this one.
+Feel free to enter your email below to receive a notification of my next blog post like this one.
 You don’t want to miss it!

 Addicted to Pinterest, like me?
-Pin the image below to save this recipe for later or show it to your friends.
+Pin one of the images below to save this recipe for later, or show it to your friends.
 After all, sharing is caring. 😉

 Question…when you put the rolls back on the cooking tray, are they place as if they were one continuous log again (cut side to cut side)?